mfuroyama/nodeVISTAClients/rpcClient/README.md

 # RPC Interface Clients

-Example rpcProblemsClient.js clients that show how to use the nodeVISTA problem RPC service interface.
+Example clients that show how to use the nodeVISTA RPC interface.

 These clients run on your __host__ machine (__not__ the nodeVISTA VM) and use _ES6 Promises_.

+The first example client is _rpcProblemClient.js_.

 ### Install Module Dependencies